dod-advana/gamechanger-parser/config/dockerConf/README.md

 ![Screenshot of IDE with app dir while connected to container](screenshotWalkthrough/containerIDE.png)

-3. In VS Code, reopen `config/test.ipynb`:
+3. In VS Code, reopen `example.ipynb`:
    - Choose the kernel at the top right of the notebook.
    - If prompted, install the Jupyter Extension: